feram18/led-stock-ticker/README.md

 * [License](#license)

 ## Features
 - **Real-time prices**.
-Real-time prices of your preferred stocks and cryptocurrencies.
+Real-time prices of your preferred stocks, cryptocurrencies, and forex rates.
 - **Market status indicator**.
 Displays the stock market's current status (Left of the stock symbol).
 - **History chart**.
 Ticker's value change over the past day.
 - **Company & Crypto Logos**.
 Display a logo in place of the history chart.